harplife/zettelkasten/study_LearnOpenGL_Camera.md

 	updateCameraVectors();
 }

+glfwSetCursorPosCallback(window, mouseCallback);
 ```

 - Note that the cursor positions are in Screen Coordinates, meaning that X coordinate is `0` at left edge of the screen and Y coordinate is `0` at top edge of the screen.
 - Note that the `yOffset` is reversed in order to match the orientation with the Cartesian Coordinates (upward movement should be positive).
+- Note that initial values for `xPosLast` and `yPosLast` do NOT correctly represent the position of the cursor when it's first captured.
+	- This will cause a jump when the cursor is captured for the first time and the offset is calculated from the initial values of `xPosLast` and `yPosLast`.
+	- The boolean variable `firstMouse` is used to indicate whether a mouse position is captured for the first time; if so, `xPosLast` and `yPosLast` is set to the correct position of the cursor.
+Lastly, the `firstMouse` is set to `false`.

 - #todo continuous rotation by offsetting via difference from center to current mouse position?